fadhilradh/fadhilradh/README.md

 # Hi there, I'm Fadhil 👋🏻
 I'm a Front End Developer working at Elabram Systems mostly with React, Next, Vue and CSS tools.

-## Current Projects <br/>
-> ⭐️ [MixNews](https://github.com/fadhilradh/FadNews-React-Next) - I'm currently building a news site aggregator that contains news from different sources, also with the ability to search any news keyword from around the world

 ## My Values
 🧠  Thoughtful & Inclusive Development <br/>
 🖤  Authentic Expression <br/>